chaoyangnz/gava/docs/README.md

 ### log/thread-[name].log
 This log file records the each instruction execution and method call hierarchy within a thread context.
 Set the log level to info to view call hierarchy more clearly.

-The blue diamond symbol 🔹 means pure Java methods while the yellow one 🔸 means native methods which is implemented within Javo internally.
+The blue diamond symbol 🔹 means pure Java methods while the yellow one 🔸 means native methods which is implemented within Gava internally.

 The fire symbol 🔥 means exception throwing (thrown by `athrow` bytecode, rethrown if uncaught or thrown by VM internally), while the blue water symbol 💧 means an exception is caught by a method.